princeantonyno1/pubg_gun_sounds/README.md

 **Screenshots**
 ![screenshot](https://github.com/princeantonyno1/pubg_gun_sounds/assets/148847362/a6168e15-07d5-4aa3-95df-6e5fa9fe34e4)

+**Features**

+Extensive Gun Sound Library: Access a wide range of authentic PUBG gun sounds, including rifles, shotguns, pistols, and more.

+Intuitive Interface: User-friendly design allows for easy navigation and quick access to desired gun sounds.

+Long Press Activation: Trigger gun sounds effortlessly with a simple long press on the gun icon.

+Offline Access: Enjoy the app's functionalities even without an internet connection, perfect for on-the-go gaming enthusiasts.

+Customization Options: Tailor the app to suit your preferences with adjustable settings for volume, sound quality, and more.

+Compact Size: The app is lightweight and occupies minimal storage space on your device, ensuring smooth performance.

 **Installation**

 Download the APK: Click on the latest release on the right side of this page and download the APK file.